 3.1.
 Tightening the Straps

-How to keep bra straps from loosening?
-If you find that the bra strap adjuster keeps slipping, try tightening them slightly.
+How do I keep bra straps from loosening?
+If the bra strap adjuster keeps slipping, try tightening it slightly.
 Remember not to make them too tight, as this can cause discomfort and dig into your skin.
-This is the best slipping bra straps solutions.
+This is the best-slipping bra strap solution.

 3.2.
 Loosening the Straps

-If the straps are digging into your shoulders, try loosening them slightly.
+If your straps dig into your shoulders, try loosening them slightly.
 This will reduce the pressure on your shoulders and make the bra more comfortable.

 3.3.
 Adjusting the J-Hook